 Nicole Smith

-and core, Liz Hilliard, certified Pilates instructor, and creator and owner of the: Push-ups Exercises for More Energy shoulder stability A Kettlebell Workout for Upper Body Strength upper body.
+A Part of Hearst Digital Media: Push-ups provide a core and shoulder stability and core,” Liz Hilliard, certified Pilates instructor, and creator and owner of the upper body.
 Doing the traditional move on a Pilates ring helps with the press back up, while keeping your spine aligned.

 5. Seated Roll Back